-In 2020, seven lakes were surveyed in the watershed.
-Based on well-defined criteria for an established loon territory a total of 16 territorial pairs were documented, and 10 of these pairs nested.
-From four successful nests, seven chicks hatched and four (57%) survived to > six weeks of age - an age defined as fledging for modeling purposes.
-Overall productivity in the Kezar Lake watershed in 2020 was 0.25 fledged young per territorial pair.
-This is the lowest productivity recorded in the first three years of the study.
+In 2021, seven lakes were surveyed in the watershed.
+Based on well-defined criteria for an established loon territory a total of 15 territorial pairs were documented, and 12 of these pairs nested (80%).
+From seven successful nests, 12 chicks hatched and nine (75%) survived to > six weeks of age - an age defined as fledging for modeling purposes.
+Overall productivity in the Kezar Lake watershed in 2021 was 0.56 fledged young per territorial pair.
+This is the highest annual productivity recorded in the first four years of the study.